Shopify/hydrogen-v1/docs/framework/seo.md

 ### Overwrite for all pages

-The following example shows how to overwrite title template for all pages (ie. `Fullstack Snow Board | Snowdevil`):
+The following example shows how to overwrite title template for all pages (for example, `Fullstack Snow Board | Snowdevil`):

 {% codeblock file, filename: 'DefaultSeo.server.jsx' %}